Ibsham7/DSA-LAB1-ibsham/README.md

-this is to create conflict in files of github
+this is to create conflict in files of gith